GenericP3rson/docs-1/docs/highway/modules/schemas.md

 ```

 ### Examples
-The following are example Schemas and [Objects](/docs/highway/modules/objects.md) which outline how types declared within a schema map to the objects which are defined from them.
+The following are example Schemas and [Objects](./objects.md) which outline how types declared within a schema map to the objects which are defined from them.
 Below are two examples: An `User Status`, and a `Pet`.

-### User Status
+The following is an example schema for a `User Status`

 ```json
 {